Eating Disorder Nutrition Therapy

 Hello and welcome!

 If you’re here reading this, I want you to know how incredibly brave that is.
-Finding and getting support, as you heal your food and body image concerns and recover from your eating disorder can feel incredibly trying and tricky.
+Finding and getting support, as you recover from an eating disorder can feel incredibly trying and tricky.
 So, I invite you to read all of the below and see if what’s shared speaks with you.
-If it does, I hope you set up a discovery call (the form to do so is below) or contact me with any questions.
+If it does, I hope you set up a discovery call or contact me with any questions.
 If you know you’d like to set up a session, please email me or call me at 415.737.9981

 Signs Eating Disorder Nutrition Therapy Work May be for You…